Global Warming & Transportation

 - Learn more about EV tax credits and rebates, dealer incentives and more at Drive Electric Hudson Valley.

 - Purchase an EV.
 For two-car households, an EV is an easy choice.
-About 90% of all driving is under 20 miles per day (Verify this statistic).
+According to the Federal Highway Administration, U.S. motorists drove an average of 39 miles per day before the pandemic.
 For around town or mid-range trips take the EV.
 Reserve the ICE vehicle for long-range trips.

-- Write to your local school board and suggest electric for our next school bus purchase.
+- Write to your local school board and suggest electric school buses for future purchases.

 Our car-centered culture has often neglected those who do not or can not drive.
 Differently-abled, young, and elderly residents often need assistance to get where they need to go for employment, shopping, medical, and social needs.
 Widely-available, affordable public transit is essential, and as our population ages, we can expect demand to rise in the years to come.